black and white bed linen

 Have you ever wanted to illustrate your own stories?

 Oh I can’t draw for toffee and I’m very envious of anyone who can.
 I’m lucky to have a wonderful artist living in the same house as me!
-I can see it all in my head and it looks great, I just can’t get the drawings from my head to the page like I can with the words.
-I do an odd little picture underneath each section of writing which Annie will then make a million times better with her super art skills.
-My drawings are famously peculiar and they get a lot of laughs from Poppy which is something at least and I do enjoy doing them, I’ve done all my stuff this way.
+I can see it all in my head and it looks great, I just can’t get the drawings out of my head and onto the page like I can with the words.
+I do odd little pictures underneath each section of writing which indicate what I’d like to see in the finished version.
+Annie will then take my sketches and make them a million times better with her super art skills.
+My drawings are famously peculiar and they get a lot of laughs from Poppy (which is something at least) and I do enjoy doing them.
+I’ve done all my stuff this way.

 What’s it like working with Annie?

-Terrific.
+Terrific!
 I’m lucky to live in the same house as a very talented artist and also a great person.
 I can’t imagine working with anyone else, there’s no-one better suited to bringing my words to life.
-She’s lived with me long enough to know what I’m getting at without even asking, she’s not afraid to make suggestions if she thinks something can be improved upon and she brings lots of fantastic ideas of her own.
-She’s also not afraid to make her share of tea!
+She’s lived with me long enough to know what I’m getting at without even asking, she’s not afraid to make suggestions if she thinks something can be improved upon and she brings lots of fantastic ideas of her own to the party.
+She’s also not afraid to make her share of coffee!
 Annie is very inspiring to be around.
-Without her (and Poppy) there wouldn’t be a My Friend Alan, or any of the other stories I’ve done featuring the two of them.
+Without her (and Poppy) there wouldn’t be a My Friend Alan, or any of the other stories I’ve written featuring the two of them.

 1. Be open to ideas, they can often be found in the most unlikely places and as a writer you’re nothing without them!